 Weapons: We'll say this more than once, but DO NOT take any type of firearm or ammunition into Mexico.
 If you hunt or shoot sporting clays or carry firearms or ammunition in your vehicle for any reason, check it carefully to make sure you did not leave these items in the vehicle.
 If caught in Mexico with these items in your possession the Mexican authorities will toss you in jail and forget where the key is!
 They won't care if it was accidental or otherwise-so check the vehicle.

 Services: Fuel including unleaded or diesel is available at numerous service stations along the route.
 You can buy any brand you like as long as it's PEMEX, the Mexican National Oil Company.
 These are full service so don't pump your own.
 They take pesos or dollars.
 There is usually a youngster around to clean your windshield and a small gratuity of 25-50 cents is in order.
-Restrooms (banos) are normally available and can also be found at the toll booths.
+Restrooms (banos) are normally available.

 Another neat feature about this route are the Green Angel trucks.
 These are mobile motorist aid units who will stop and assist if you do have a breakdown.
 Their mission is to perform minor repairs to get you back on the road.
 The best way not to meet them is to have the vehicle serviced before you cross the border.
 But it's nice to know they are there.